LuisCR91/Greenslate-code-challenge/README.md

 Step 7.
 Validate the message that is displayed confirming the product has been added to the cart. / Expected result: Message states the product has been added. /Actual result: Message states the product was added / Status: Passed

 --Test scenario #3 -- Validate the page currency is the same than the products currency --

+Description: Test Case created to verify the currency being used by different products on a given website.

 Step 1.
 Open the following URL on Google Chrome browser: https://demo.opencart.com / Expected result: The website displays without any issue. / Actual result: Website was displayed correctly. / Status: Passed
 Step 2.
 Click on the search box, located on the top edge of the screen. / Expected result: The cursor is located on the search box. /Actual result: The cursor was located on the search box / Status: Passed